ma-ha/rest-web-ui/html/css-custom/README.md

       ...
     }

-# Cheats
+# Caching Cheat

-* Caching is annoying, if you work on CSS or structure files.
+Caching is annoying, if you work on CSS or structure files.
 To avoid caching you can append a `nc=true`as query parameter to the URL.
 I.e. all CSS files will equippted with a random query parameter, so your browser will not cache them.